 Amazon is undisputedly the game changer of retail.
 Its supremacy not only creates infinite opportunities for retailers but also sparks envy.
 Well, who wouldn't want their business to touch the epitome of success just like Amazon?
 With over 300 million active customer accounts, it creates new avenues of growth for retailers of all sizes.
-As a retailer, you can either join or compete with all your might.
+As an ecommerce seller or brand, you can either join or compete with all your might.

 There are several reasons why Amazon's net sales are in tens of billions.
-It excels at delivering countless conveniences and perks that other online retailers don't, like:
+It excels at delivering countless conveniences and perks that other ecommerce sellers don't, like:

 Amazon Prime subscription offers free same-day, one-day or two-day delivery to eligible addresses.
-This specific perk is the absolute favourite of its members.
+This specific perk of fast ecommerce order fulfilment is the absolute favourite of its members.
 Studies state that 88% of customers prefer free over fast shipping, which makes it a win-win situation.

 A return policy should give confidence and reassurance to its customers.
 Amazon's easy return and refund processes alleviate any risk at the point of purchase.